 A59 Northway / Damfield Lane Junction Improvement Scheme

-Following completion of the improvements at the A59 / Dover Road junction in April 2020, further improvements were identified for the A59 / Damfield Lane junction which would include the extension of the cycle routes from Switch Island to Damfield Lane.
+Following completion of the improvements at the A59 / Dover Road junction in April 2020, further improvements were identified for the A59 / Damfield Lane junction which included the extension of the cycle routes from Switch Island to Damfield Lane.

-Damfield Lane is a priority junction with Northway (A59) and currently there are no traffic signals on the junction.
-Right turning vehicles also need to cross two southbound lanes in order to proceed northbound, although there is a gap in the wide central reserve which provides some safety for vehicles to wait for a gap.
+Damfield Lane is a priority junction with Northway (A59) and there were previously no traffic signals on the junction.
+Right turning vehicles also needed to cross two southbound lanes in order to proceed northbound, although there was a gap in the wide central reserve which provided some safety for vehicles to wait for a gap.

 - Carriageway widening;